 Formerly in Nevada, the legal definition of "sodomy" referred to almost any sex act involving penetration that was not vaginal intercourse.
 This means that before Nevada's sodomy law was repealed in 1993, you technically could've been arrested and imprisoned for engaging in either anal intercourse or oral sex irrespective of your gender.

 Currently it is perfectly legal in Nevada for consenting adults to engage in oral sex and anal sex.
+(The Nevada age of consent is 16).
 Now all that remains of the state's former anti-sodomy legislation is the following law which is meant to protect public decency and children:

 - It is illegal to perform oral or anal sex in public (NRS 201.190)